icmccorm/mirilli/README.md

 ```
 $ ./scripts/stage2/run.sh demo ./build/stage1/stage2.csv
 ```
-This will compile and execute every test case for `bzip2` in an unmodified version of Miri, recording the test output and parsing it to determine if Miri encountered a foreign call.
+This will compile and execute every test case found in the first stage.
 When running the script, you should have seen output like so:
 ```
 ...
 Running read::tests::smoke3...